HeyGovApp/heygov-wp-plugin/readme.txt

 2. Customisable settings for HeyGov widget

 == Changelog ==

+= 1.7.2 =
+* Fixed - Include VueJS for Venue embed, if not already included by another plugin

 = 1.7.1 =
 * Fixed - HeyGov widget button moves up on more sites with "Back to top" button